chrismo/talks/productivity/productivity.md

 ???

-I'm going to talk a lot about testing.
-Software development may be an unusual field in how segregated the notion of testing is from coding, when in my POV, testing and coding are two sides of the same coin called "Design".

-Composers naturally iterate over their pieces.
+Directors storyboard their movies so can cheaply review the screenplay,

+Musicians repeatedly practice their performances and listen back to recordings of their practice sessions.
 Artists will do studies, a drawing, sketch or painting in preparation for a finished piece.
-Writers have editors, directors storyboard their movies.
+Writers have editors, ...

 It's all part of an essential feedback loop.